 An official welcoming ceremony took place in the grounds of Government House, where William and Catherine were welcomed by Maori warriors in traditional dress, who pressed their noses and foreheads to the couple in a traditional welcome called the Hongi.
 Among the dignitaries in the welcoming committee was Sir Jerry Mateparae, New Zealand’s Governor-General.

 The remainder of the day was a private rest day for the family, as is tomorrow.
 The Duke and Duchess will remain in New Zealand until April 16, before travelling to Australia, where they will tour until April 25.Filed under British Royals

-Tagged Culture, Governor-General Mateparae, New Zealand, Official Visit, Prime Minister Key, Prince George of Cambridge, The Duchess of Cambridge, The Duke of Cambridge.
+Tagged Culture, Governor-General Mateparae of New Zealand, New Zealand, Official Visit, Prime Minister Key of New Zealand, Prince George of Cambridge, The Duchess of Cambridge, The Duke of Cambridge.